Posterior contraction of the population polytope in finite admixture models

-\paragraph{Remarks.} (i) Although there remain some gap between the posterior contraction rate in Theorem~\ref{Thm-Main} and the minimax lower bound in Theorem~\ref{Thm-minimax} (a), they are qualitatively comparable and both notably dependent on $d$ and $k$.
-The gap should be expected partly because slightly enlarged models are considered in Theorem~\ref{Thm-minimax}, due to the relaxed parameterization.
-Nonetheless, if $k \geq 2d$, and allowing $m \asymp n$, the rate exponents differ by only a factor of 4.
-That is, $m^{-1/2(d+\alpha)}$ vis-\`a-vis $m^{-2/(d+\alpha)}$.
+\begin{Remarks*} \begin{enumerate}[3.] \item[1.]
+There is a gap between the posterior contraction rate in Theorem~\ref{Thm-Main} and the minimax lower bound in Theorem~\ref{Thm-minimax}(a).
+This is expected because the infimum over point estimates $\hatG$ is taken over $\Gcal^*$, as opposed to $\Gcal^k$.
+Nonetheless, the lower bounds are notably dependent on $d$ and $k$, thereby provide a partial justification for the nonparametics-like posterior contraction rates.
+It is interesting to note that if $k \geq2d \gg\alpha$, and allowing $m \asymp n$, the rate exponents differ approximately by only a factor of 4.
+That is, $m^{-1/2(d+\alpha)}$ vis-\`a-vis $m^{-2/(d+\alpha')}$.

-(ii) The nonparametrics-like lower bounds in part (a) and (b) in the overfitted setting are somewhat surprising even if $P_{\vecbeta}$ is known exactly (e.g., $P_{\vecbeta}$ is uniform distribution).
-Since we are more likely to be in the overfitted setting than knowing the extract number of extreme points, an implication of this is that it is important to in practice to impose a lower bound on the pairwise distances between the extreme points of the population polytope.
+\item[2.]
+The nonparametrics-like lower bounds in part (a) and (b) in the overfitted setting are somewhat surprising even if $P_{\vecbeta}$ is known exactly (e.g., $P_{\vecbeta }$ is uniform distribution).
+Since we are more likely to be in the overfitted setting than knowing the exact number of extreme points, an implication of this is that it is important in practice to impose a lower bound on the pairwise distances between the extreme points of the population polytope.

-(iii) The results in part (b) and (c) under assumption (S5') present an interesting scenario in which the obtained lower bounds do not depend on $n$, which determines the amount of data at the bottom level in the model hierarchy.
+\item[3.]
+The results in part (b) and (c) under assumption (S4$'$) present an interesting scenario in which the obtained lower bounds do not depend on $n$, which determines the amount of data at the bottom level in the model hierarchy.

-\comment{ (iv) It is worth mentioning that the exponent for $m$ in the lower bounds $(1/mn)^{1/(d+\alpha)}$ of part (a) (when $k \geq 2d$) and $(1/m)^{1/d}$ of part (b) (when $k \geq 2d$ and (S5') holds) is reminiscent of a general minimax optimal rate $(\log m/m)^{1/(d+\alpha)}$ for estimating the support of the density function $\peta$, assuming that an iid $m$-sample of $\veceta$ is \emph{directly} observed. ~\cite{Tsybakov-97,Singh-etal-09}.
-A word of caution about making this comparison is that while the latter problem is easier due to the direct observations of $\veceta$, the density support for $\veceta$ is not required to be convex as is the case with admixture models. }
+\comment{ (iv) It is worth mentioning that the exponent for $m$ in the lower bounds $(1/mn)^{1/(d+\alpha)}$ of part (a) (when $k \geq2d$) and $(1/m)^{1/d}$ of part (b) (when $k \geq2d$ and (S4') holds) is reminiscent of a general minimax optimal rate $(\log m/m)^{1/(d+\alpha)}$ for estimating the support of the density function $ {p_{\veceta|G}}$, assuming that an i.i.d. $m$-sample of $\veceta$ is \emph{directly} observed. \cite{Tsybakov-97,Singh-etal-09}.
+A word of caution about making this comparison is that while the latter problem is easier due to the direct observations of $\veceta$, the density support for $\veceta$ is not required to be convex as is the case with admixture models. } \end{enumerate} \end{Remarks*}